-On this web page you will:
+On this web page you can:

-• See what is meant by confidential patient information

-- Find examples of when confidential patient information is used for individual care and examples of when it is used for purposes beyond individual care - Find out more about the benefits of sharing data - Understand more about who uses the data - Find out how your data is protected - Be able to access the system to view, set or change your opt-out setting - Find the contact telephone number if you want to know any more or to set/change your opt-out by phone - See the situations where the opt-out will not apply and https://understandingpatientdata.org.uk/what-you-need-know (which covers how and why patient information is used, the safeguards and how decisions are made)
+- see what is meant by confidential service user information - find examples of when confidential service user information is used for individual care and examples of when it is used for purposes beyond individual care - find out more about the benefits of sharing data - understand more about who uses the data - find out how your data is protected - access the system to view, set or change your opt-out setting - find the contact telephone number if you want to know any more or to set or change your opt-out by phone.
+See the situations where the opt-out will not apply.

-You can also find out more about how patient information is used at: https://www.hra.nhs.uk/information-about-patients/ (which covers health and care research);
+Further information on how service user data is used in health and care research is available at: www.hra.nhs.uk/information-about-patients